An Oral History Archive of Real-Time Displacement

 Archive

-The archive is housed within the university’s library and research systems, where materials are catalogued, tagged, and maintained by archivists.
+The archive is housed within the university’s library and research systems, where materials are cataloged, tagged, and maintained by archivists.

 5